Feeding baby is a top stressor for new moms. I don’t need research to tell me that; I’ve seen it first-hand.

 - Right after nursing, you want to use massage to try to work it out.
 Think about kneading bread dough.
 You can also try to do this while you are nursing, but the logistics are difficult — you need about four arms for it to work properly.
 First, apply some lotion or olive oil to the area to make it slippery.
 Then, you want to massage the area of pain *toward* your nipple, as though to push the milk toward the nipple.
 Ouch, I know I know I know.
 Do it for as long as you can stand it.

 - Pat yourself on the back and take a deep breath because that hurt like bloody hell.
 Now go put a cold cabbage leaf on your breast – any variety will do.
-It’s very Adam and Eve-esque. (note: overuse of cabbage leaves can decrease milk supply.)
+It’s very Adam and Eve-esque.
+(Note: overuse of cabbage leaves can decrease milk supply.
+Also, note that cabbage contains sulfa, so if you have an allergy to sulfa, don’t use or ask your doctor.)

 Didn’t work?
 Sigh.
 Yeah, me neither.
 I have 2 tricks for desperate souls.
 You will feel ridiculous, but this technique works really well: